-The length of the oxidization period is really what sets these two tea types on different paths.
+The length of the oxidation process is really what sets these two tea types on different paths.
 Sometimes additionally referred to as “fermentation”, the oxidization process of tea leaves is very similar to fermentation but not the same.

 While white tea leaves have their oxidization period halted shortly after they are harvested by being exposed to high heat, green tea leaves are allowed to soak up oxygen a bit longer before being heated up.

 The debate on caffeine content as found in green and white tea can be a contentious one.
-Some sources claim particular white teas can have more caffeine than coffee, while others claim that white tea is lower in caffeine than green tea.
+Some sources claim particular white teas can have more caffeine than black tea, while others claim that it is lower in caffeine than green tea.

-The results can vary, for example, because younger buds contain more caffeine as a defense mechanism against hungry insects, teas with higher percentages of young buds pack more caffeine than older leaves.
+For example, because younger buds contain more caffeine as a defense mechanism against hungry insects, teas with higher percentages of young buds pack more caffeine than older leaves.
+The caffeine in loose tea leaf form is also different from the tea dust in tea bags form.
 The steeping time and temperature one uses can also play a role in the caffeine content of your tea.